-A registrant may request one or more one-year extensions to a limited one-year determination
+A registrant may request one or more one-year extensions to a limited two-year determination

 under this section.
 If the Department’s Wildlife Division has prescribed a form for requesting an extension, any such request shall be made using the prescribed form.
-There is a presumption that requests for a one-year extension of a limited one-year determination shall be granted.
-However, this presumption can be rebutted if the Department determines that a change in any of the following has occurred since an initial limited one-year determination or any extension was granted: the construction activity affecting or potentially affecting listed species or their associated habitat; the NDDB maps for the site of the construction activity; the limited information upon which a limited one-year determination or any extension was granted; or other information indicative of a change in circumstance affecting listed species or their associated habitat.
-Any one-year extension granted under this paragraph shall run from the date the Department’s Wildlife Division issues its determination to grant an extension and shall be treated as a limited one-year determination as provided for in this section.
-Any letter granting a one-year extension shall be included with a registration along with the original limited one-year determination as provided for in this section.
+There is a presumption that requests for a one-year extension of a limited two-year determination shall be granted.
+However, this presumption can be rebutted if the Department determines that a change in any of the following has occurred since an initial limited two-year determination or any extension was granted: the construction activity affecting or potentially affecting listed species or their associated habitat; the NDDB maps for the site of the construction activity; the limited information upon which a limited two-year determination or any extension was granted; or other information indicative of a change in circumstance affecting listed species or their associated habitat.
+Any one-year extension granted under this paragraph shall run from the date the Department’s Wildlife Division issues its determination to grant an extension and shall be treated under the same conditions as a limited two-year determination as provided for in this section.
+Any letter granting a one-year extension shall be included with a registration along with the original limited two-year determination as provided for in this section.

 Section 3.
 Obtaining a Safe Harbor Determination